-Unit summary This unit is aim This unit is aimed at those who work in a wide range of care settings.
+Unit summary This unit is aime This unit is aimed at those who work in a wide range of care settings.
 The unit covers the concepts of equality, diversity and inclusion that are fundamental to such roles.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 3 credits 22 GLH
+Mandatory Mandatory Achieved/not yet Level 3 3 credits 22 GLH achieved

-Learning outcomes Accompany oritoria (AC) Learning outcomes Assessment criteria (AC) The learner can: (LOs) The learner will: 1.
-Understand the 1.1 Explain the principles of: importance of diversity, diversity equality and inclusion equality inclusion discrimination 1.2 Describe the effects of discrimination 1.3 Explain how legislation, policy and codes of practice relating to equality, diversity and discrimination apply to own work role 1.4 Explain how inclusive practice promotes equality and supports diversity 1.5 Explain the meaning of consent and the importance of gaining consent in your practice 2.
-Be able to work in an 2.1 Plan interactions that are inclusive to different needs inclusive way 2.2 Communicate with individuals regarding their needs and wishes 2.3 Work in partnership with others to ensure that individuals are able to access opportunities in line with their needs and wishes 3.
-Be able to promote 3.1 Work with individuals in a way that respects their beliefs, culture, diversity, equality and quality and values and preferences inclusion 3.2 Support others to promote equality and rights 3.3 Describe how to challenge discrimination in a way that promotes change
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand the importance of diversity, equality and inclusion 1.1 Explain the principles of: Explain the meaning of consent and the importance of gaining consent in your practice 2.
+Be able to work in an 2.1 Plan interactions that are inclusive to different needs inclusive way 2.2 Communicate with individuals regarding their needs and wishes 2.3 Work in partnership with others to ensure that individuals are able to access opportunities in line with their needs and wishes Be able to promote diversity, equality and 3.1 Work with individuals in a way that respects their beliefs, culture, values and preferences inclusion 3.2 Support others to promote equality and rights 3.3 Describe how to challenge discrimination in a way that promotes change

-Ra nge

-1. Understand the importance of diversity, equality and inclusion
+- 1. Understand the importance of diversity, equality and inclusion

-1.2 Effects could include the effects on:
+- 1.2 Effects could include the effects on:

-• the individual
+- the individual

-• families or friends of the individual
+- families or friends of the individual

-• those who inflict discrimination
+- those who inflict discrimination

-• wider society
+- wider society

-2. Be able to work in an inclusive way
+- 2. Be able to work in an inclusive way

-2.1 Interactions could include:
+- 2.1 Interactions could include:

-• activities
+- activities

-• outings
+- outings

-• treatment

-• meetings
+- treatment - meetings